light snowfall danced through the night air.

 Not far from the border, the village was surrounded by steep mountains.
 The terraced slopes, never suitable for farming in the first place, had long been abandoned.
 Freed from human hands, the once blessed mountain forests grew wild and untamed.
 The orchards closer to the village withered as the dense green native conifers crowded them out.

-With the ruins of the village reduced to the remnants of a lost civilization, these mountains would soon longer be the domain of the human.
+With the ruins of the village reduced to the remnants of a lost civilization, before long, these mountains would no longer be the domain of human beings.
 The only light that remained glowed at the feet of the man in the shattered remnants of the rishi.

 The man crouched there, slumped against the tree in the midst of the dying night.

 The fire popped, the flames danced up.
 For a moment, the light took hold of his attention and focused it on the cold and lifeless branches that reached down around him.
 The tips of the branches should be white.
 They were turning black, as if collecting rust while they withered away.

 In better times, villagers came to the riboku to offer prayers.
 Except for a handful of intact houses and a population of nine, the villagers were gone.
 The riboku too seemed determined to shed its useless limbs.

 It was probably too far gone and would perish along with the village.
 But the man made his camp here and patiently bided his time.